 Aside from the bread-and-butter of learning objects and training collateral, engagement is a huge part of any training initiative.
 It’s easy to focus too much on delivering training materials and end up forgetting to keep your users on board.
 You need to spend at least some of your time creating content that shows your employees the effects of their work.

-A customer testimonial video is a great way to pass on the kind words of your clients and remind your employees why they come to work every day.
-This doesn’t just validate their training efforts, but it encourages them to continue improving which is good for their careers, good for the customers and ultimately great for business.
+A customer testimonial video is a great way to pass on the kind words of your clients.
+It reminds your employees why they come to work every day.
+This doesn’t just validate their training efforts, but it encourages them to continue improving.
+Ultimately, this is good for their careers, good for the customers and great for business.

 Now that almost everyone has a tiny video recorder on their person at all times, it seems silly not to make the best use possible.
-If you’ve found an innovative way to use video in your training programme, we’d love to hear about it.
-Drop us a line via email, or follow the social links to get in touch!
+If you’ve found an innovative way to use video in your training programme.